 Our advanced DSE assessments are completed by an experienced physiotherapist who will write a full ergonomic report.
 This report clearly outlines all areas of assessment, adjustments made during the assessment, further recommendations, and any self-help strategies we have advised your employee to help them manage their injury.

 An advanced DSE assessment is designed to create a positive working environment for the employee and to educate and promote good working behaviours to improve overall health and wellbeing.

-Bespoke Wellbeing offers an alternative to a simple box ticking exercise when it comes to ensuring employees are working safely with display screen equipment (DSE).
-Our online assessments are perfect for employees at work or in their home office and combines interactive training webinar with electronic self-assessment form.
-This combined approach means that all the Health and Safety Executive (HSE) key areas are provided for.
+Bespoke Wellbeing offers an alternative to a simple box-ticking exercise when it comes to ensuring employees are working safely with display screen equipment (DSE).
+Our virtual assessments are perfect for employees at work or in their home office and combine an interactive training webinar with an electronic self-assessment form.

 Part One: Interactive training webinar

 Part Three: Review of self-assessments and summary of action points

 The DSE self-assessment form is a checklist review of an employee’s work equipment, environment, work tasks, breaks, and eyesight testing

 Education is an integral part of what we do.
 The webinar provides your employees with advice and tips to look after their physical health and mental wellbeing through good working practices.

 A vocational workplace assessment involves our occupational health physiotherapist meeting the employee at their place of work for a face-to-face assessment.